 17. Umpa-tunga, Big Elk.-Full blood.
 Works on a claim.
 Broke 7 acres six years ago.
 Has 14 acres under cultivation, not including hay lands.
 Raises wheat, corn, potatoes, vegetables, garden fruits.
 Planted apple trees and timber.
-Built frame house, paid in stock and money; outbuildings.
+Built frame-house, paid in stock and money; outbuildings.
 Has bought implements, and received from government.
 Has ponies, chickens.
 Supports two persons.
 About forty-five years old.
 His certificate of allotment taken away on the transfer of land to the Winnebagoes.
 He is descended from an old line of chiefs.
 Has had many afflictions and been in delicate health.
 Remarks in appendix.

 18. Mah-wah-dah-ne, Henry Cline.-Full blood.
 Has claim No. 234.
 Broke 10 acres six years ago.
 Has 28 acres under cultivation, not including hay lands.
 Raises corn, wheat, potatoes, vegetables.
 Planted apple trees, timber.
-Built frame house, cost him over \$200; outbuildings.
+Built frame-house, cost him over \$200; outbuildings.
 Has bought implements; received from the government.
 Has American horse, ponies, cows, chickens.
 Supports five persons.
 About sixty years old.
 Has suffered severely from fire.
+He says:

-He says: "I have taken hold of the plow.
+I have taken hold of the plow.
 I did not know how, but I put in my ponies, and my wife held the reins.
 There is a party among us in favor of titles.
 When it first started I was one of them.
-I want a file to my land.
-I may never

-"I have taken hold of the plow.
-I did not know how, but I put in my ponies, and my wife held the reins.
-There is a party among us in favor of titles.
-When it first started I was one of them.
 I want a title to my land.
 I may never know all the good it will bring, but my children will know.
-If I were a young man, I would say much; but I am too old to speak much.
-The reason I have worked so hard is that I wished to set an example to others, that they might see how an old man could work, because he wanted to."
+If I were a young man, I would say much; but I am to old to speak much.
+The reason I have worked so hard is that I wished to set an example to others, that they might see how an old man could work, because he wanted to.

 19. Frederick Merrick.-Full blood.
 Has claim No. 325.
-Broke 44 acres four years ago.
+Broke 41⁄2 acres four years ago.
 Raises corn, wheat, potatoes, vegetables.
-Planted apple trees.
-Has 34 acres cultivated.
+Planted appletrees.
+Has 131⁄2 acres cultivated.
 About to build a log house.
-Has corn-crib, &c.
-Has ponies, cows, chickens.
+Has corncrib, &c.
+Has ponies, cow, chickens.
 Supports five persons.
 About twenty-eight years old.
+He says:

-He says: "I want a title to my land.
+I want a title to my land.
 The Indians are not as strong as the white people.

-"I want a title to my land.
-The Indians are not as strong as the white people.
-They have not the implements nor strong horses to work with as the white people have; but for all that the Indians want to go on and do all they can on their land.
+They have not the implements nor strong horses to work with, as the white people have; but, for all that, the Indians want to go on and do all they can on their land.

 If they had some one to teach them they would learn.
-Then they would get on faster in their work."
+Then they would get on faster in their work.

 20. Matthew Tyndal.-Full blood.
 Has claim No. 255.
 Broke land seven years ago.
 Has 27 acres under cultivation, not including hay lands.
 Raises corn, wheat, vegetables, garden fruits.
 Government built house; he hauled timber.
 Outbuildings.
 Bought tools.
 Received implements from government.
-Has one American horse, pony, cow, and calf.
+Has one American horse, pony, cow and calf.
 Supports seven persons.
 About thirty-seven years old.
 Is captain in United States Indian police service.
 He has helped his father, worked his land; given him a wagon and ox-team worth \$200; also assisted his brother-in-law, who is now prospering.
 Served in the United States Army two years and six months, 1864 to 1866.
 Honorably discharged.
 Worked at the mill.
 Been on police three years.
-He says :
+He says: